-The A Year With My Camera workshop is a perfect self-paced, low-cost photography course suitable for the skills requirement of the Duke of Edinburgh's Award scheme.
+The A Year With My Camera workshop is a perfect self-paced, low-cost photography course suitable for the skills requirement of The Duke of Edinburgh's Award.
 It is already broken down into a whole year of weekly lessons - all you need to do is decide which sections to do depending on whether you are doing bronze, silver or gold.

 Each weekly photography lesson has a short description of what to do, followed by a homework project designed to take around an hour to complete.
 Hands-on tuition is not included - this is a self-guided course.
 Please download the sample chapter at the end of this post to check whether the format is suitable for you before you buy the book.

 A Year With My Camera is a photography course designed to last a year, and split into 2 workbooks.
 There is a Facebook group to join for questions and support.
-The course is not exclusively for the Duke of Edinburgh's award scheme, but the weekly lesson format and all-in-one record of progress suits the skills requirement.
+The course is not exclusively for The Duke of Edinburgh's Award, but the weekly lesson format and all-in-one record of progress suits the skills requirement.

 You should check with your Leader before you start the book, to confirm it fulfils the skills criteria for your level.
 You can use this information as guidance: